 The UN declared the years 2011 to 2020 the United Nations Decade on Biodiversity.
 Against the backdrop of a continuous decrease in biodiversity in almost every country around the globe.
 With the designation of this Decade, the international community is calling on people around the world to support biodiversity conservation.
-Action is being taken in Germany too: Under the heading "leben.natur.vielfalt" (life, nature, diversity), the UN Decade on Biodiversity is helping to achieve the shared global goals.
+Action is being taken here in Germany, too.
+Activities under the heading "leben.natur.vielfalt" (life, nature, diversity) are helping to achieve the shared global goals under the UN Decade on Biodiversity.

-The UN Decade on Biodiversity supports the objectives and worldwide activities of the UN Convention on Biological Diversity (CBD), which is implemented in Germany through the National Strategy on Biological Diversity.
+The UN Decade on Biodiversity supports the objectives and worldwide activities of the UN Convention on Biological Diversity (CBD), which is implemented in Germany through the National Strategy on Biodiversity.

-There are a range of activities underway in Germany in the framework of the UN Decade, aimed at raising awareness among the wider public for the conservation of biological diversity as our natural foundation of life.
-The goal of the UN Decade on Biodiversity 2011 to 2020 in Germany is to motivate as many people as possible to protect and preserve biological diversity.
+There are a range of activities underway in Germany in the framework of the UN Decade, aimed at raising awareness among the wider public for the conservation of biological diversity as a natural foundation of our lives.

-The German UN Decade on Biodiversity was officially launched on 8 November 2011.
-It is being implemented by the Office of the UN Decade on behalf of, and in close cooperation with, the Federal Environment Ministry (BMU) and the Federal Agency for Nature Conservation (BfN).
+The German activities for the UN Decade on Biodiversity were officially launched on 8 November 2011.
+They are being implemented by the Office of the UN Decade on behalf of, and in close cooperation with, the Federal Environment Ministry (BMU) and the Federal Agency for Nature Conservation (BfN).
 Best practice examples are to serve as models, helping to raise awareness for the role biodiversity plays in our lives and to spark action.
 This is why the German activities focus, in addition to public relations, on two competitions:

 UN Decade ambassadors